-The memberships of AESSC working groups are open to all directly and materially affected individuals.
+The memberships of AESSC working groups are open to all individuals.
 AES membership is not required.

 Members are expected to hold all unpublished proceedings and committee documents in confidence so that undeveloped and unapproved documents do not inadvertently mislead persons outside the committee.
 This restriction precludes membership of individuals attending for the purpose of reporting to the press.
 Members are expected also to abide by the AESSC Rules (PDF) on all committee matters.
 Because AES is a professional society having individual membership, membership is not open to companies or organizations, although individuals may informally represent the positions of their organizations.